 Other Educational Sites

 Shenandoah’s Health Professions Building in Winchester, Virginia, opened in 1996 and is located on the Winchester Medical Center–Valley Health campus.
-The building is home to the Bernard J. Dunn School of Pharmacy and the School of Health Professions’ Physician Assistant Studies, Occupational Therapy and Physical Therapy programs.
-(Note: The School of Health Professions’ Athletic Training program is not at this location but on the campus in Winchester.)
+The building is home to the Bernard J. Dunn School of Pharmacy and the School of Health Professions’ Physician Assistant Studies, Occupational Therapy, Counselor Education, and Physical Therapy programs.
+(Note: The School of Health Professions’ Athletic Training program is not at this location but on main campus in Winchester.)

-Scholar Plaza, Loudoun, opened in 2001 and is home to graduate programs in business, education, leadership studies, accelerated second-degree nursing, occupational therapy, physical therapy and physician assistant studies.
-Scholar Plaza, Loudoun, is situated only 35 miles from Washington D.C.
+The Loudoun location opened in 2001 and is home to graduate programs in education, leadership studies, accelerated second-degree nursing, communication sciences and disorders, occupational therapy, physical therapy and physician assistant studies.
+Loudoun is situated only 35 miles from Washington D.C.

 In 2013, the university acquired 195 acres of land in Clarke County, Virginia, which was integral to the July 18, 1864, Battle of Cool Spring.
 The university is preserving and protecting the environmental and historical assets of this land along the Shenandoah River.